 Time tracking must integrate with capacity planning to be effective.
 Workload management features use time data to visualize team bandwidth and prevent overcommitment.

 Teams leverage monday work management’s resource management capabilities to see the big picture and easily detect bottlenecks by pulling data from all projects across different programs into one high-level view.
-A PMO might use workload views to see that the engineering team is at 110% capacity for the next month, prompting a decision to delay a non-critical internal project.

-Step 1: assess integration requirements and compatibility
+Step 1: Assess integration requirements and compatibility

 The value of time tracking software is directly proportional to how well it communicates with other systems.
 Integration eliminates data silos and ensures that time data enriches other business processes.